-If you’re looking for a way to save when it comes to your eye care, America’s Best Contacts & Glasses may be able to help you cut costs.
-America’s Best offers free eye exams to customers who purchase two pairs of glasses, up to six contacts exams for $99, and other great deals to help you maintain your eye health.
+If you’re looking for a way to save when it comes to your eye care, America’s Best Contacts & Glasses may be able to help.
+America’s Best offers free eye exams to customers who purchase two pairs of glasses, unlimited exams within three years for $99 and other great deals to help you maintain your eye health.

-In this article, we’ll take a closer look at the deals America’s Best offers, how to save on glasses or contacts, and what to expect as an America’s Best customer.
+In this article, I’ll take a close look at the deals America’s Best offers, how to save on glasses or contact lenses and what you can expect as an America’s Best customer.

 Table of Contents:

 - How To Save on Eye Exams at America’s Best

 - How To Save on Glasses and Contacts at America’s Best

 How To Save on Eye Exams at America’s Best

 Based on a recent price comparison, an exam for a new eyeglass prescription costs around $70 on average.
 For a contacts exam, you can typically expect to pay $100-$150.

 America’s Best offers eye exams beginning at $50 and contacts exams for $89.
 That means you’ll be saving between $20 and $60 compared to most optometrists’ offices.

 Beyond these already-low prices, there are two simple ways to save even more on eye exams with America’s Best: